Mucositis is when your mouth or gut is sore and inflamed. It's a common side effect of chemotherapy and radiotherapy for cancer.

 Talking to others can help

-You may also find it useful to chat to people in a similar situation or who have had cancer treatment before.
+You may find it helps to chat to people in a similar situation or who have had cancer treatment.

 Ask your care team about support groups in your area.